 Central and South America

 Brazil is getting a lot of attention as a major producer and exporter of grain.
-According to FAO, the potential ...
+In Brazil there are about 72 million ...